Impeller

-An impeller or impellor is a rotor used to increase the pressure and flow of a fluid.
+An impeller, or impellor, is a driven rotor used to increase the pressure and flow of a fluid.
 It is the opposite of a turbine, which extracts energy from, and reduces the pressure of, a flowing fluid.

+Strictly speaking, propellers are a sub-class of impellers where the flow both enters and leaves axially, but in many contexts the term "impeller" is reserved for non-propeller rotors where the flow enters axially and leaves radially, especially when creating suction in a pump or compressor.

 In pumps

 An impeller is a rotating component of a centrifugal pump that accelerates fluid outward from the center of rotation, thus transferring energy from the motor that drives the pump to the fluid being pumped.
-The velocity achieved by the impeller transfers into pressure when the outward movement of the fluid is confined by the pump casing.
+The acceleration generates output pressure when the outward movement of the fluid is confined by the pump casing.
 An impeller is usually a short cylinder with an open inlet (called an eye) to accept incoming fluid, vanes to push the fluid radially, and a splined, keyed, or threaded bore to accept a drive shaft.

 It can be cheaper to cast an impeller and its spindle as one piece, rather than separately.
 This combination is sometimes referred to simply as the "rotor."

 Types

-Open impellers
+Open

 An open impeller has a hub with attached vanes and is mounted on a shaft.
 The vanes do not have a wall, making open impellers slightly weaker than closed or semi-closed impellers.
 However, as the side plate is not fixed to the inlet side of the vane, the blade stresses are significantly lower.
 In pumps, the fluid enters the impeller's eye, where vanes add energy and direct it to the nozzle discharge.
 A close clearance between vanes and pump volute or back plate prevent most of fluid from flowing back.
 Wear on the bowl and edge of vane can be compensated by adjusting the clearance to maintain efficiency over time.
 Because the internal parts are visible, open impellers are easier to inspect for damage and maintain than closed impellers.
 They can also be more easily modified to change flow properties.
 Open impellers operate on a narrow range of specific speed.
 Open impellers are usually faster and easier to maintain.
 For small pumps and those dealing with suspended solids, open impellers are generally used.
 Sand locking does not occur as easily as with closed type.

-Semi-closed impellers
+Semi-closed

 A semi-closed impeller has an additional back wall, giving it more strength.
 These impellers can pass mixed solid-liquid mixtures at the cost of reduced efficiency.